physzqi/physzqi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Hello there!
+My name is Zihao Qi (齐子皓).
 I am a second-year PhD student in Physics at Cornell University, currently working with Prof. Chao-Ming Jian.
 Prior to Cornell, I completed my undergraduate degree in Physics at Caltech.

-My research interests lie broadly in non-equilibrium dynamics and quantum information science.
+My research interests lie broadly in non-equilibrium physics, condensed matter systems, and quantum information science.
 In the past, I have studied time-quasiperiodic systems, Floquet prethermalization, quantum information scrambling, and frustrated lattice systems.

-In my spare time, I enjoy playing soccer, hiking around Ithaca, and playing board games.
+In my spare time, I enjoy playing soccer, hiking around Ithaca, and board games.

 **Contact**: zq73 [at] cornell [dot] edu.